opencitations/oscar/doc/README.md

 ```

 ### Rule-entry detection:
-In order to retrieve the correct information for a specific textual searching input you need to know the search intent: what kind of information I am looking for.
-A search operation refers to a category C if its textual format matches a specific regular expression.
+In order to find the corrisponding rule for textual-query, the textual-query input need to match a particular regular expression.
-**How:** each different rule entry can specify this by assigning a regular expression value to the **regex** key
+**How:** assign a string value representing a regular expression to the **regex** key
-**Example:** a rule definition for the rule 'doi':
+**Example:**
 ```js
 "rules":  [
     {